 Kelsey is an emerging dancer/choreographer from Alaska, curious about exploring the North and her relationship to it.
 She is currently in Tasmania as a part of Bates College’ Watson Fellowship 2016.

 Being a young explorer curious of any kind of art, Polina has some experience in theatre lighting design, sculpting, painting, singing and sailing across North Atlantic Ocean.

 One of my passions is to help artists and creatives find their true potential and match it.
 Another passion of mine is to travel and connect to people.

 As a performer, artist and teacher I navigate my way in the fields of dance, performance art and experiential performances.
 I graduated as a master of arts from the Theatre Academy in Helsinki in 2008 before which I made my BA studies in the Turku Arts Academy.

 Jaana is a researcher of religious studies, specialising in the worldviews and environmental issues of indigenous peoples in N. America.
 For Jaana, research means living, sharing, experiencing, and coming together for the well-being of the Earth.

 Lauri is an anthropologist of religion, encounter artist and social activist.
 He is inspired by bringing the aims of social sciences and artistic means together.
 He will be co-leading a workshop with Jaana Valkama.

-The residency workshops will take place in Taidekoulu Maa, as well as in Vapaan Taiteen Tila, the main festival space.
-The artists will be presenting their works in informal and formal events and performances/exhibitions in both spaces both before and during the festival.
+The residency workshops took place in Taidekoulu Maa, as well as in Vapaan Taiteen Tila, the main festival space.
+The artists presented their works in informal and formal events and performances/exhibitions in both spaces both before and during the festival.
 For more information check out our festival programme.

 The residency is supported financially by Kulturkontakt Nord.